JimMcL/YetAnotherTracker/README.md

 `dist2Threshold` (threshold value between foreground and background), and `detectShadows` (`true` or `false`: if `true`, shadows are detected and not treated as part of the foreground).

-While playing with thresholding, use `--display-threshold` to visalise the results.
+While playing with thresholding, use `--display-threshold` to visualise the results.

 Use `--min-contour` and `--max-contour` to control what contours are kept as potential objects to be tracked, and use `--display-contours` to see the results.